One-Pan Italian Sausage and Orzo Pasta

 What type of sausage is best?

-Sweet or spicy Italian sausage, either bulk or links with casings removed, works best for flavor.
+Sweet or spicy Italian Sausage, either bulk or links with casings removed, works best for flavor.

 Similar Posts